m3db/m3db-operator/README.md

 ### Dependencies

-The M3 operator targets Kubernetes **1.11** and **1.12**.
-We aim to target the latest two minor versions supported by GKE but welcome community contributions to support more versions
+The M3 operator targets Kubernetes **1.21** and higher.
+We aim to target the latest two minor versions supported by GKE but welcome community contributions to support more versions.

 The M3 operator is intended for creating highly available clusters across distinct failure domains.
-For this reason it only support Kubernetes clusters with nodes **in at least 3 zones**, but [support][https://github.com/m3db/m3db-operator/issues/68] for zonal clusters is coming soon.
+For this reason it only support Kubernetes clusters with nodes **in at least 3 zones**.

 ## Usage